Hal Herring: Professional career

-Herring was selected by the Chicago Cardinals of the National Football League (NFL) in the ninth round of the 1949 draft, but chose instead to sign with the Buffalo Bills of the rival All-America Football Conference (AAFC).
+Herring was selected 90th overall by the Chicago Cardinals of the National Football League (NFL) in the ninth round of the 1949 draft, but chose instead to sign with the Buffalo Bills of the rival All-America Football Conference (AAFC).
 He had one interception playing as a linebacker for the Bills during the 1949 season, when the team had a 5–5–2 record.
 Struggling financially, the AAFC dissolved in late 1949 and three of its teams – the Cleveland Browns, San Francisco 49ers and Baltimore Colts – were absorbed by the NFL.
 The Bills disbanded and its players were placed in a dispersal draft.
 The Browns selected Herring in the first round of the draft.

 In Cleveland, Herring joined a team that had won all four of the AAFC's championships behind an offense that featured quarterback Otto Graham and fullback Marion Motley.
 The team finished with a 10–2 record in 1950 and beat the Los Angeles Rams to win the NFL championship in its first year in the league.
 Herring played as a linebacker, helping replace Lou Saban following his retirement, and had two interceptions.
 He remained with the Browns for the 1951 and 1952 seasons, both of which ended with a loss in the NFL championship game.
 He was captain of the defense during his Browns career.